This Step: Get a Learner Permit

 A) Ace a Few DMV Practice Tests

-Take multiple online practice tests before you head to a Colorado drivers license office to take your written permit exam.
-Sample test questions cover the CO traffic laws and road signs you’ll find on the actual DMV exam.
-Be sure you also review the Colorado Driver Handbook.
+Take multiple online practice tests before you head to a Colorado Division of Motor Vehicles to take your written permit exam.
+Sample test questions cover the CO traffic laws and road signs you'll find on the actual DMV exam.
+Be sure you also review the Colorado Driver Handbook (DR 2337).

 B) Gather the Appropriate Documents and Permit Fees

 ALL applicants must provide the state with:

 - A Certified Birth Certificate or other acceptable forms of identification

 - A completed Affidavit of Liability and Guardianship (Form DR 2460)